View Christina Cook's Obituary on www.swtimes.com/ and share memories

 Christina Cook

-Christina Mae Cook, 41, of Fort Smith, passed away May 13, 2019, in Little Rock.
-She was born May 3, 1978, in Shelby, Mont.
-She loved reading, latch hooking and cooking.
-She had a huge heart, loved helping others and she loved her cats.
-She was a member of Bethel Baptist Church in Barling.

-She is survived by her husband, Antonio Roberson of the home; three sons, Timothy Cook and wife Amanda of Mountainburg and Matthew and Lucas Cook, both of Van Buren; one daughter, Gabrielle Cook of Fort Smith; her parents, Daniel Cook of Texas and Valerina Myers of Fort Smith; one grandchild, Mia Cook; two sisters, Heather Mollis and John Davis of Missouri and Sarah Monroe and husband Sean of Fort Smith; and grandparents, Gilbert Myers Sr. of Florida and Marla Watt of Van Buren.

 Funeral service will be 2 p.m.
-Saturday, May 18, 2019, at Lewis Funeral Chapel, 4817 Kelley Highway, Fort Smith, with interment to follow at Roselawn Cemetery.
+Saturday at Lewis Funeral Chapel in Fort Smith with burial at Roselawn Cemetery.

-Pallbearers will be Sean Monroe, Tim Cook, Aaron Lookado, Antonio Roberson, Kamron Mollis, John Davis, Travis Lookado and Robert Mulligan.
+She is survived by her husband, Antonio Roberson; a daughter, Gabrielle Cook of Fort Smith; three sons, Timothy Cook of Mountainburg and Matthew and Lucas Cook, both of Van Buren; her parents, Valerina Myers of Fort Smith and Daniel Cook of Texas; two sisters, Heather Mollis of Missouri and Sarah Monroe of Fort Smith; her grandparents, Marla Watt of Van Buren and Gilbert Myers Sr. of Florida; and a grandchild.

 Visitation will be 6-7:30 p.m.
 Friday.